static-php/.github/profile/README.md

 Powered by phpmicro, it is now possible to combine a PHP-cli project with the PHP interpreter into a single file and execute it!

-### 🌟 Used by Leading Projects
+### 🌟 Used by Renowned Projects

-Our project is proudly utilized by several renowned projects.
+This builder is proudly utilized by several renowned projects.
 Here's a glance at some of them:

 - [dunglas/frankenphp](https://github.com/dunglas/frankenphp): FrankenPHP is a modern application server for PHP built on top of the Caddy web server.
 - [nativephp/laravel](https://github.com/nativephp/laravel): Write native desktop applications using PHP.